mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 So [...]
 “Revelation of True Meaning” is [that] they try to explain the *real* meaning of Mahayana teaching.
 Or concretely speaking, particularly [...] in terms of our life, “revelation of the true meaning means” [...] what is the overall picture of your life.
 Simply speaking, you say reality: *real* reality.
 Real reality, the overall picture of reality; what is the overall picture of reality you are present in from moment to moment.
 That is “Revelation of *True* Meaning.”
 So this is the title of Chapter One.

 And then, this Chapter One is also divided into two sections.
-One is called [...]
-“One Mind and Its Two Aspects”...
+[The first] is called [...]
+“One Mind and Its Two Aspects.”

 > The revelation of the true meaning [...] by [...] that the principle of One Mind has two aspects.
 One is the aspect of Mind in terms of the Absolute [...], and the other is the aspect of Mind in terms of phenomena [...].
 Each of these two aspects embraces all states of existence.
 Why?
 Because these two aspects are mutually inclusive.

-[But] the last sentence is translated in a different way, according to D. T. Suzuki.
+The last sentence is translated in a different way according to D. T. Suzuki.
 He says, "Both are so closely interrelated that one cannot be separated from the other."

+Well, anyway:

+#### 8:57

-Well, anyway.
-“The revelation of the true meaning by that the principle of One Mind has two aspects”: In this case “the principle” means *dharma*. *Dharma* is translated as “the principle” here, in this translation.
-So, “Dharma of One Mind.”
+> The revelation of the true meaning by that the principle of One Mind has two aspects.

+In this case “the principle” means *dharma*. *Dharma* is translated as “the principle” here, in this translation.
+So, “dharma of One Mind.”

 Look at page 28, “Part Two (Outline),” the third paragraph: